BaBread/GenLogMe/README.md

 # 10 Object-oriented Programming: SVG Logo Maker

+## Description
+In progress for SVG logo creator.
+Currently accepts input and svg file generation.

 ## Your Task

 Your task is to build a Node.js command-line application that takes in user input to generate a logo and save it as an [SVG file](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
 The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a `.svg` file.